 Passed by vote at the October 25, 2018 General Meeting

 The name of this organization shall be "CORAL RIDGE ASSOCIATION," hereafter referred to as "Association."
 The purpose of the Association is to represent property owners, to protect their interests, and to aid and advance the development and improvement of the community.
 The Association may provide a forum for candidates or political issues but the Association shall not give political endorsements.
 The Coral Ridge Association members and their properties shall be located within the following boundaries:

 ALL PROPERTIES NORTH OF SUNRISE BOULEVARD

 ALL PROPERTIES EAST OF MIDDLE RIVER AND FEDERAL HIGHWAY

 ARTICLE II MEMBERSHIP

-Membership shall consist exclusively of RESIDENTIAL property owners upon full payment of dues.
-The Board of Governors shall be the sole judge as to eligibility and the right to continue membership of any individual in the Association.
-Where individual residential property is owned by more than one person, there shall be one voter per address to be cast by the condominium president subject to that condominium board’s approval.
+Membership shall consist of all residents of Coral Ridge upon full payment of dues, with one vote per residence.
+The Board of Governors shall have absolute discretion as to eligibility and the right to continue membership of any individual in the Association.

 Any member voting for the election of Board members must be a paid dues member not later than (the last day of the month preceding the month in which the election is held.)
 August 31st.